David Thiers cutlery 5David Thiers cutlery 5

 Find out how Thiers has become the capital of knives

-Thiers’ destiny as a knife-making capital was not predetermined.
-It was the presence of the Durolle River and its steep gradient that enabled certain industries to flourish in the Middle Ages.
-It powered flour mills, tanners’ fulling machines, papermakers’ mallets and… the tools needed for cutlery.
+Thiers’ destiny as a knife-making capital was not written in stone.
+It was the presence of the river Durolle and its steep gradient that allowed certain industries to flourish in the Middle Ages.
+It powered flour mills, tanners’ fulling machines, paper-makers’ mallets and the tools needed for cutlery.

-By the 15th century, a quarter of Thiers workers were cutlers, and Thiers products were exported to many countries.
-However, it wasn’t until the end of the XVIᵉ century, with the creation of the jurande, a statute regulating the profession, that Thiers established itself as a renowned cutlery city.
+In the 15th century, a quarter of Thiers’ workers were already cutlers, and Thiers’ products were exported to several countries.
+However, it was not until the end of the XVIᵉ century, with the creation of the jurande, a statute regulating the profession, that Thiers established itself as a renowned cutlery town.

-At the time, there were other cutlery production areas in France, but Thiers came out on top thanks to the compartmentalization of work.
-Each stage in the knife-making process was “subcontracted” to a specialized worker, saving time and increasing productivity compared to other competitors.
-In the Middle Ages, the cutlers of Thiers used materials from the best French forests: the wood used for handles came from Bois Noirs in the Thiers mountains.
-Iron and steel were imported from the Nivernais, Burgundy and Dauphiné regions, while grinding wheels came from the Langeac quarries in the Haute-Loire region.
+At the time, there were other cutlery production areas in France, but Thiers came out on top thanks to the division of labour.
+Each stage in the knife-making process was “subcontracted” to a specialised worker, saving time and increasing productivity compared with other competitors.
+In the Middle Ages, the cutlers of Thiers used materials from the best French forests: the wood used for the handles came from Bois Noirs in the Thiers mountains.
+The iron and steel were imported from the Nivernais, Burgundy and Dauphiné regions, while the grinding wheels came from the Langeac quarries in the Haute-Loire.

 Discover Thiers and its cutlery museum

-Today, Thiers remains a vital center for the cutlery industry and craftsmanship, accounting for some 80% of French production of sharp instruments and employing nearly 2,000 people.
-Between grinders, blacksmiths, polishers, woodworkers and steelworkers: they all possess a very particular and living know-how.
+Today, Thiers remains a vital centre for the cutlery industry and crafts, accounting for around 80% of French production of cutting tools and employing almost 2,000 people.
+From grinders and blacksmiths to polishers, woodworkers and steelworkers, they all have their own special, living skills.

-The Musée de la Coutellerie (Cutlery Museum ) in Thiers, the knife capital of France, is a must-see to understand the importance of this industry in the region.
+The Musée de la Coutellerie (Cutlery Museum) in Thiers, the capital of knives, is a must-see if you want to understand the importance of this industry in the region.
 You don’t need to be an expert to enjoy a visit to the knife capital.

-At the Musée de la Coutellerie, in Thiers, you can contemplate six centuries of world-class heritage.
-The rich collection features works byFrench and foreigncutlery centers, from the XVIᵉ century to the present day.
-An invitation to discover the evolution of the knife object, the elegance of tableware, the modernization of lines and manufacturing techniques.
+At the Musée de la Coutellerie in Thiers, you can contemplate six centuries of world-renowned heritage.
+The rich collection features works byFrench and foreigncutlery centres, from the XVIᵉ century to the present day.
+It’s an invitation to discover the evolution of the knife, the elegance of tableware, and the modernisation of lines and manufacturing techniques.
 But also a unique opportunity to marvel at pieces of fine cutlery, all in mother-of-pearl, ivory and gold.

-A visit to Thiers also means strolling through the streets and entering the cutlery factories.
+Visiting Thiers also means wandering through the streets and entering the cutlery workshops.
 The craftsmen will tell you all about their skills with stars in their eyes.
 Their trade is their life, their identity.
 Take the time to ask them and you’ll understand.
-Knifemakers use wood, carbon, bone, fossils, horn and metal to fashion highly personalized knives.
+Knifemakers use wood, carbon, bone, fossils, horn and metal to fashion highly personalised knives.
 Each creation is unique.
 There’s bound to be a model you’ll fall in love with.

 Continue your discovery with a guided tour of the last remaining spinning wheel in the Vallée des Rouets, and try out the two footpaths that run alongside it.

 The footpaths along the banks of the Durolle take you right up to the old mills.
-In these workshops, known as rouets, grinders used sandstone millstones to shape knife blades.
-In the last working rouet“chez Lyonnet“, come and see the wheel turning, hear the belts rattling and discover the working conditions of the grinders.
+In these workshops, known as rouets, the grinders used sandstone millstones to shape the blades of knives.
+In the last working spinning wheel, “chez Lyonnet”, you can watch the wheel turn, hear the belts click and discover the working conditions of the grinders.

 Do you know THE THIERS®

-The knife that bears the name of its hometown, Thiers, recognized as the capital of French cutlery?
+The knife that bears the name of its home town, Thiers, recognised as the capital of French cutlery?

-It’s not just a knife, it’s a registered trademark, the fruit of a collective effort and the know-how of an entire profession.
-Created by the Compagnons fondateurs de la Confrérie du Couteau LE THIERS®, each knife is a work of art reflecting high standards of quality, traceability, territoriality and professional ethics.
+It’s not just a knife, it’s a registered trademark, the fruit of a collective effort and the expertise of an entire profession.
+Created by the Compagnons founders of the Confrérie du Couteau LE THIERS®, each knife is a work of art reflecting high standards of quality, traceability, territoriality and professional ethics.

-But how do you recognize a genuine THIERS® knife?
+But how do you recognise a genuine THIERS® knife?
 Here are a few tips to help you avoid being fooled.

 Firstly, its overall shape is distinctive.
-Secondly, it bears a specific logo: the ” T” logotype, engraved on the knife, symbolizing its authenticity.
-Finally, on the blade, you’ll find the Community word mark ” LE THIERS® “, accompanied by the manufacturer’s name.
-These features are protected by French and European laws, ensuring its uniqueness and excellence.
+Secondly, it bears a specific logo: the ” T” logotype, engraved on the knife, symbolising its authenticity.
+Finally, on the blade you will find the Community word mark ” LE THIERS® “, together with the name of the manufacturer.
+These characteristics are protected by French and European laws, ensuring its uniqueness and excellence.

 But “LE THIERS®” is not just a pocket knife.
 It comes in a variety of models to meet every need.
 And for meals, whether everyday or festive, a wide range of THIERS® is available to grace your table with elegance.
 In the kitchen, from slicers to bread knives, every tool you need is part of the THIERS® family.

-Every THIERS® is much more than just a knife; it’s an ambassador for excellence inFrenchcraftsmanship and heritage, and a testament to the cutlery culture of Thiers.
+Each THIERS® knife is much more than just a knife; it is an ambassador for excellence inFrenchcraftsmanship and heritage, and a testimony to the culture of Thiers cutlery.

-The creation of a Thiers knife is an art that has been passed down from generation to generation, testifying to theheritage andexpertise of this town.
-However, few people really know the painstaking steps and know-how involved in making one.
-Here’s an overview for everyone.
+The creation of a Thiers knife is an art that has been passed down from generation to generation, bearing witness to theheritageandexpertise of this town.
+However, few people really know the painstaking stages and know-how involved in making one.
+Here’s an overview that’s accessible to everyone.

-• Emouture is the next stage, where the blade is finely sharpened.
-This stage is crucial, as it determines the quality of the knife's cutting edge.
+• Grinding is the next stage, where the blade is finely sharpened.
+This stage is crucial because it determines the quality of the knife’s cutting edge.

-• After grinding, the blade undergoes a tempering treatment to give it flexibility, followed by careful polishing to achieve a bright, uniform appearance.
+• After grinding, the blade undergoes a tempering treatment to give it flexibility, followed by meticulous polishing to achieve a bright, uniform appearance.

-• Mounting the handle is another important step.
-The handle, carefully chosen for its quality and beauty, is fitted and attached to the tang.
-After this, the knife is polished one last time to give it its final lustre.
+• Fitting the handle is another important stage.
+The handle, carefully chosen for its quality and beauty, is adjusted and attached to the tang.
+After this, the knife is polished one last time to give it its final shine.

-• Finally, the sharpening stage is carried out to guarantee optimum cutting edge.
-After a rigorous inspection, the knife is ready for packing.
+• Finally, the knife is sharpened to ensure optimum cutting performance.
+After a rigorous inspection, the knife is ready to be packed.

-Each Thiers knife is the fruit of a complex process, combining tradition and precision, to create an instrument that is as practical as it is elegant.
-The meticulousness of this process illustrates why Thiers is recognized as the knife capital of France.
+Each Thiers knife is the result of a complex process, combining tradition and precision, to create an instrument that is as practical as it is elegant.
+The meticulousness of this process illustrates why Thiers is recognised as the knife capital of France.
 It is this combination of traditional know-how and modern techniques that makes Thiers knives so highly prized and unique.

 Activities not to be missed in Thiers